Calum-Quinn/dai-lab-http-infrastructure/README.md

 - The entrypoints to use for the infrastructure
 - The certificates to use for HTTPS

-> Note : our certificate is not showing on the web browser but the teacher has validated our configuration.

 ## compose.yaml

 The [compose.yaml](compose.yaml) configures all the necessary information to be able to use docker compose for our infrastructure: